 - How reliable is a real estate website estimate?

-- Redfin's Estimate has a reputation of being one of the most accurate in the online market.
-It uses information from MLS databases to get as close to the real value of the property as possible.
+- The Redfin Estimate has a reputation for being one of the most accurate in the online market.
+It uses information from MLS databases to get as close to the property's actual value as possible.
 Zillow has a lower accuracy rate due to the nature of the site.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.